-“what kind of thermocouple?”
-Is a question that needs to be answered but requires a few more questions to be answer first to get the right thermocouple for your application.
+“What kind of thermocouple?”
+Is a question that needs to be answered but requires a few more questions to be answered first to get the right thermocouple for your application.
 Temperature measurement is important in manufacturing and processing operations in many industries.
 Accurately monitoring the temperature helps ensure safe, efficient, and optimal outcomes.
 The two most common industrial temperature measurement sensors are resistance temperature detectors (RTDs) and a thermocouple offers relatively low cost, fast response time, and the ability to measure media up to 2,300°C (RTDs are suitable for use for up to only 850°C).
 However, thermocouples are less accurate than RTDs (their accuracy degrades over time), and their output is nonlinear.
 RTDs offer greater accuracy, repeatability, and stability, but they have slower response times and are more expensive than thermocouples.

-Your first steps to select the correct thermocouple for you is to choose the application where the thermocouple will be used, research the temperature ranges the thermocouple will be exposed to, consider any chemical resistance needed for the thermocouple or sheath material, assess the need of abrasion and vibration resistance.
+Your first steps to select the correct thermocouple for you is to choose the application where the thermocouple will be used, research the temperature ranges the thermocouple will be exposed to, consider any chemical resistance needed for the thermocouple or sheath material, assess the need for abrasion and vibration resistance.
 Also, any installation requirements such as the need to be compatible with existing equipment eg: existing fittings/holes may determine probe diameter.

 The following details are a brief introduction to the types and uses of thermocouples.

 There are numerous styles of sensors to choose from below we have attached a few Data sheets to show some of the variety.

 You will have to know what kind of junction you require for your application, there are three versions.